Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Classifying self orbit-equivalences

 \section{Classifying self orbit-equivalences}

-In this section, we will prove Theorem \ref{thm_class_SOE}.
-For this we need some further background material on the orbit space of the flow.
+This section gives the proof of Theorem \ref{thm_criterion}.
+We start by introducing some additional necessary background material on the orbit space of the flow.

 Returning to the picture from Section \ref{sec_skew}, recall that the orbit space of a skew Anosov flow is homeomorphic to a diagonal strip in $\bR^2$ foliated by $\Lambda^s$ and $\Lambda^u$ in the two coordinate directions.
-For each orbit $o\in \orb$, the ideal quadrilateral in $\orb$ with corners $o$ and $\tau (o)$ and sides the stable and unstable (half-)leaves of $o$ and $\tau (o)$ is called a \emph{lozenge}.
-In our definition, we consider the corners to be part of the lozenge, but not the sides.
-See Figure \ref{fig:orbit_space}.
+For each orbit $o\in \orb$, the ideal quadrilateral in $\orb$ with corners $o$ and $\eta (o)$ and sides the stable and unstable (half-)leaves of $o$ and $\eta (o)$ is called a \emph{lozenge}.
 The union of lozenges associated with the orbits $\eta^{n}(o)$, $n\in \bZ$ is called a \emph{string of lozenges}.
 The reader may consult~\cite[section 2]{BF_counting} for more background about lozenges in general Anosov flows.

+Recall (\cite{Bar_MPOT}) that an (immersed) incompressible torus $T$ is {\em quasi-transverse} to an Anosov flow $\varphi$ if it is transverse everywhere except along finitely many periodic orbits of $\varphi$.
+Barbot \cite[Th\'eor\`eme C]{Bar_MPOT} (see also \cite[Theorem 6.10]{BarbotFenley_pA_toroidal}) showed that any incompressible embedded torus in $M$ can be isotoped to a quasi-transverse torus, except if it is the boundary of a tubular neighborhood of an embedded one-sided Klein bottle.
+Such embeddings of a Klein bottle do not actually arise if the flow is transversally orientable and $\bR$-covered.
+We were not able to locate a proof of this fact in the literature so add it as a lemma below.
+We thank Sergio Fenley for discussing this fact with us.

+\begin{lemma} Let $\varphi$ be a transversally orientable skew $\R$-covered Anosov flow on $M$.
+Then $M$ does not contain a $\pi_1$-injective immersion of the Klein bottle. \end{lemma}

+\begin{proof} Suppose there is a subgroup $G$ of $\pi_1(M)$ isomorphic to the fundamental group of the Klein bottle, i.e., we have non trivial elements $a,b\in \pi_1(M)$ such that $a b a^{-1} = b^{-1}$ and $G = \langle a,b\rangle$.
+Since $\varphi$ is transversely orientable, $G$ acts faithfully on $\Lambda^s(\varphi) \simeq \bR$ by orientation preserving homeomorphisms commuting with integer translations.
+Consider the induced action of $G$ on $\bR/ \eta^2$.
+For this induced action, both $a$ and $b$ have a single attracting and single repelling fixed point.
+Since $a b a^{-1} = b^{-1}$, we must have that $a$ interchanges the attracting and repelling points for $b$.
+But this gives $a$ an orbit of period two, contradicting that it acts with fixed points. \end{proof}

 The main result that we need is the following:

 \begin{lemma}[Barbot \cite{Bar_MPOT}] If $T$ is a quasi-transverse torus in $M$ for a skew Anosov flow, then each lift $\wt T$ of $T$ to the universal cover projects to a unique string of lozenges $\cC$ in $\orb$.
 That string of lozenges is the unique string of lozenges left invariant by the $\bZ^2$ subgroup of $\pi_1(M)$ that fixes $\wt T$.
 The interior of each lozenge in the string corresponds to a maximal annulus in $T$ transverse to the flow; its corners are the periodic orbits bounding the annulus.